brianreeve/test-webpack-vendor-bundle/README.md

 npm run serve
 ```

-Then, open http://localhost:8000/ in a browser.
+Then, open http://localhost:8000/ in a browser and see the error in the developer tools console.

-Currently, it appears that